algolia/kubernetes-hands-on/09-volumes/README.md

 ## Volumes

 We need to review what a volume is before continuing with the deployment of our mysql.
-As stated above, the disk of a pod is detroyed with it, so it's lost.
+As stated above, the disk of a pod is destroyed with it, so it's lost.
 For a database it'll nice if we could keep the data between restarts of the pods.
 Here comes the `volume`.

 We can see a `pod` as something that requests CPU & RAM.
 We can see a `volume` as something that requests a storage on disk.
 K8s handles a lot of different kind of volumes - 26 has this file hands on is written - from local disk storage to s3.